 Monoclonal antibodies are designed in a lab to target antigens on cancer cells.
 Some help your immune system find the cancer.
 Others are attached to a toxic substance that kills the cancer.

 Adoptive cell transfer.
 This method uses your own immune cells to treat your cancer.
 Doctors take the cells from your blood or tumor.
 They modify them in a lab so they will be better able to bind to and attack cancer cells.
-CAR T-cell therapy is one type.
+Chimeric antigen receptor, T-cell (CAR T-cell) therapy, is one type.
 It’s approved to treat certain kinds of leukemia and lymphoma.

 Immune system modulators.
 They boost your body's immune response against the cancer.
 An example is cytokines -- substances that control immune cells' growth and activity.
 Examples include: